dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 Crystal has a great inbuilt tool for generating documentation and formatting files.
 The documentation that is generated is excellent - built in html/css and almost instantly ready to deploy.

-To generate documentation for a project, from the project dir we can simply run:
+To generate documentation, from the project root directory we can simply run:

 	$ crystal doc